Brookville: Life in the Shade

 (Big Break Records), the 2012 re-release of 'Til Tuesday's 1985 debut Voices Carry

-, and many others.
-He is a current member of The Recording Academy and resides in Chicago, Illinois.
+(Hot Shot Records), and many others.
+He currently resides in Chicago, Illinois.
 You can follow him @SawdEye

 should you be so inclined.